Sample Lesson Plan

 • Explain What Holistic Healing Looks Like

-• Explain the 7 Holistic Life-Areas That Will Be Discussed & 7 Behaviors Listed Under Each One
+• Explain the 7 Holistic Life-Areas That Will Be Discussed and 7 Potential Behaviors Listed Under Each One. *Click Graphic To See Daily Accountability Check-off Sheet

-Explain that Brief Lectures, YouTube Clips, TedTalks And Other Online Resources & Guest Speakers Will Be Used For Instruction (*click on links to see sample content below):
+Explain that Brief Lectures, YouTube Videos, TedTalks And Other Online Resources, Along With Guest Speakers, Will Be Used For Instruction (*click on links to see sample content):

 Life Hacks & Helps